 City Green Comes to Life in Dallas

-article originally published on Mar 13, 2009 at peoplenewspapers.com
+Peoplenewspapers article originally published on Mar 13, 2009, by Krista Nightengale

 A 25-foot tall ship could seemingly take you to Neverland.
 A humongous, curved structure conjures up an image of a certain fruit featured in James and the Giant Peach.
 A little hut with whimsical features suddenly transports you to a world of talking trees in The Lorax.

 And just a little further down the cheerful path are two urban homes flanking a little garden.
 Children are asked to read a synopsis of City Green — a story in which one little girl gathers neighbors to create a community garden in a ghastly gap left behind from a torn-down home.
 Then the children are invited to take a stroll into another world.

 All of these magical creations are part of “Storybook Playhouses,” an exhibit at the Dallas Arboretum that opened last week.
 Each one was designed by a different architecture firm in an effort to promote literacy and launch the 25th annual Dallas Blooms.

 Although City Green isn’t the most well-known book, its message is evident in the structure created by La Terra Studio, a downtown landscape design firm.